 Ex: It’s not easy to keep your temper with so many things going wrong.

-Ex: As a team leader, Lisa set high standards for her team.
+Ex: Although she was a young team leader, Lisa set high standards for her team.

-Ex: To be brutally honest, you look terrible in that dress.
+Ex: I don’t want to be brutally honest, but you look terrible in that dress.